 GLIOLAN® (aminolevulinic acid hydrochloride) is an orally administered drug used for the visualisation of certain brain tumours (particularly glioblastoma multiforme) during tumour surgery.

-The PBAC and Roche, the manufacturer of Avastin, have acknowledged the large number of submissions from the brain cancer community, which played a major role in securing this recommendation.
+The PBAC and Roche, the manufacturer of Avastin, have acknowledged the large number of submissions from the brain cancer community, which played a major role in securing the recommendation.

-Avastin is not seen as a cure either, but it may provide relief from some symptoms and may potentially improve PFS and OS as well.
-Roche is now working with the Department of Health to get Avastin quickly listed on the PBS, hopefully as soon as August 2019.
+Avastin is not seen as a cure either, but it may provide relief from some symptoms, and may potentially improve PFS and OS as well.

 Selected useful web resources